DNV, Damen and NAPA use 3D model-based approval to streamline ship design approval

 About Damen Engineering Gdańsk

-Damen Engineering Gdansk is competence center for engineering to order, one offs and prototypes vessels with a strong drive for optimizing ship performance.
+Damen Engineering Gdansk is a competence center for engineering to order, one offs and prototypes vessels with a strong drive for optimizing ship performance.

 Damen Engineering Gdansk is subsidiary of Offshore Specialized Vessels B.V. from Netherland DEGd was established in 2013 with 18 employees on board.
 Since then developed competences, skills and knowledge to almost reach 170 passionate and enthusiastic employees in 2023.
 The growing team consists of Naval Architects, Mechanical and Electrical Engineers.
 To have much better control over the project and more informed design process with greater certainty of final product Damen Engineering Gdansk build a strong team of Project Managers and Supply Chain Specialists.
 All those combine competencies allow to deliver products of the highest possible quality, on time and in accordance to planned budget.